GamingLiamStudios/glOS2/README.md

 git clone https://github.com/GamingLiamStudios/glOS2
 cd glOS2

+# Then make sure you have the correct dependencies
+makers install-deps

 # Then just
 makers run
 ```

 If you're going to be updating `link.ld` - make sure you run `makers clean` after, otherwise your changes won't propagate.
-Annoying, I know.
+(Annoying, I know.)